twni2016/pomdp-baselines/readme.md

 - `vrm` corresponds to [VRM](https://github.com/oist-cnru/Variational-Recurrent-Models) compared in "standard" POMDPs
 - `MRPO` correspond to [MRPO](https://proceedings.mlr.press/v139/jiang21c.html) compared in robust RL

-> We have merged the prior methods above into our repository (there is no need to install other repositories), so that future work can use this single repository to run a number of baselines besides ours: A2C-GRU, PPO-GRU, VRM, off-policy variBAD, MRPO.
+> We have merged the prior methods above into our repository (there is no need to install other repositories), so that future work can use this single repository to run several baselines besides ours: A2C-GRU, PPO-GRU, VRM, off-policy variBAD, MRPO.
 >
 > Since our code is heavily drawn from those prior works, we encourage authors to [cite those prior papers or implementations](docs/acknowledge.md).
 >